jmwample/SoSS/README.md

 (DM DISCRETION)
-The PC attuned to this item may recall the x previous races chosen by the staff and willingly use the daily transformation to return one of those races.
-The value of x may be:
+The PC attuned to this item may recall the *N* previous races chosen by the staff and willingly use the daily transformation to return one of those races.
+The value of *N* may be:
 - The PC's Int
 - All previously acheived races
 - All races